JABarios/scignalsweb2/content/english/about.md

 > - **Universities**: Our headquarters, in Elche (Alicante, Spain), is in the [Miguel Hernández University Science Park](https://parquecientificoumh.es/es), facilitating company-university collaboration.

-> - **Clinical Institutions**: Our New Technologies Laboratory (Madrid,Spain), located in the [Fundación Instituto San José](https://fundacioninstitutosanjose.com/), a clinical institution with a long tradition that facilitates the development of devices in the health area.
+> - **Clinical Institutions**: Our Laboratory of New Technologies for Neurorehabilitation (Madrid, Spain), joining forces with the Order of San Juan de Dios, located in the [Fundación Instituto San José](https://fundacioninstitutosanjose.com/), a clinical institution with a long tradition that facilitates the development of devices in the health area.

 > - **Business world**: <a href=\"http://www.brainnovative.es\">Brainnovative</a>, a company specializing in consumer-oriented neuroscience consulting, uses our technology solutions